Sushrutha05/TabKeep/ReadMe.md

 💡 That’s when I thought: *“Why can’t browsers work like that too?”*

-**TabKeep** was born — a lightweight Microsoft Edge extension that lets you **vault all your tabs into named sessions, restore them instantly, and sync them across devices**.
+**TabKeep** was born — a lightweight Microsoft Edge extension that lets you **keep all your tabs into named sessions, restore them instantly, and sync them across devices**.

 Stop losing focus.
 Stop losing tabs.
 Bring order to your browser, wherever you are.